Portland Playhouse and The Triggered Project present

 Roxann Mascoll, MSW LCSW Consultant/Producer

-Roxann Mascoll is a Psychotherapist at Brandies University.
-She is a Licensed Clinical Social Worker with a MSW from Simmons College, and masters degree from the University of Massachusetts in Nonprofit Management.
-Roxann is the C0-Host of the Living a Triggered Life Podcast, and Former President of the Greater Boston Association of Black Social Workers.
+Roxann Mascoll is a Psychotherapist at Brandeis University with a MSW from Simmons College, and masters degree from the University of Massachusetts in Nonprofit Management.
+Roxann is the Co-Host of the Living a Triggered Life Podcast, and Former President of the Greater Boston Association of Black Social Workers.

 The Inner Monolgue and Sneaker Art Project uses art to guide young men in writing a personal monologue including their thoughts about manhood, mental health, being Black and Brown during the Black Lives Matter movement, and being resilient.
-Led by Teaching Artists and Trauma Survivor Keith Mascoll, this four session course is now accepting nominees.
+Led by Teaching Artists and Trauma Survivor Keith Mascoll.
 Learn more about the program by clicking the image above.

 This project is supported by funds from the Oregon Arts Commission and the National Endowment for the Arts.